matamorphosis/Scrummage/installation/Readme.md

 *API Link: https://developer.twitter.com/en/docs.html*

 **Vulners Search**
-This task requires an API, and works by performing an API search against the vulners database for exploits and vulnerabilities that are similar to the provided query. fter obtaining the API key and other details, please add it to the config.json file, under “vulners”:
+This task requires an API, and works by performing an API search against the vulners.com site, which uses the vulners database that contains exploits and vulnerabilities, to find such items that are similar to the provided query. fter obtaining the API key and other details, please add it to the config.json file, under “vulners”:

 	"vulners": [
 		{